staaldraad/turner/README.md

 ### SOCKS5

 There is basic SOCKS5 support built-in.
 The SOCKS5 server can be toggled on via the `-socks5` argument.
+The proxy listens on port **127.0.0.1:8000** by default.

 ```
 ./turner -server turn.server:3478 -u username -p password -socks5